panzi/rust-color-cycle/README.md

 I'd accept a pull request for that.

-This implementation only supports a the background layer (no overlays) and no time based events (for now, maybe I'll add that at some later time).
+This implementation only supports a the background layer (no overlays) including time of day shifts, but no time based events (for now, maybe I'll add that at some later time).

 This viewer reads [Living Worlds Maker](https://magrathea.onrender.com/) files (only the background layer) or JSON files similar to what the